Web-Multi-Media/HttpStreamingServer/README.md

     REACT_APP_SENTRY_DSN=https://foo.ingest.sentry.io/bar

-#### Build Process and Debug
+#### Contributing

-See the /doc folder for more informations
+See the /doc folder for more informations on how to run a debug version of this app.